jusjusjus/edfpy/README.md

 # Development and Contribution

 Contributions are welcome.
-Please create your own fork of `edfdb` and a pull request to the master branch starting with a title '[WIP] ...' that describes what you are working on.
+Please create your own fork of `edfpy` and a pull request to the master branch starting with a title '[WIP] ...' that describes what you are working on.
 We'll review the changes once you switch the title form '[WIP]' to '[MRG]'.
 Make sure to run the tests before submitting and